Wondering what a checking account is and whether you need one?

 - Enjoy FDIC insurance: Most checking accounts are FDIC-insured, which means there is possibly no safer place on earth to keep your money safe while retaining high liquidity.

 - Easy access to your money: Unlike other types of accounts like savings accounts, checking accounts are aimed at providing the account holders easy, 24/7 access to their funds.
 You can withdraw funds via ATM, at a bank branch, or even online.
 On top of that, checking accounts have no limit on the number of transactions you can make within one month or day.

 - Offers a debit card: Most banks offer a free debit card with a checking account.
 Debit cards have their own benefits, and when coupled with a checking account can be marvelous.

-- Accept direct deposits: Checking account holders can set up direct deposits to their accounts from their employers.
+- Accept direct deposits: You can set up direct deposit to their accounts from their employers.
 It’s always better to get your paycheck deposited into your account automatically on payday without having to wait for it in the mail.

-- Early direct deposits: Some banks speed right past direct deposits to offer their checking account holders the ability to get paid as early as 2 days ahead of time.
+Early direct deposits: Some banks speed right past direct deposit to offer their checking account holders the ability to get paid as early as 2 days ahead of time.

 Downsides of Having a Checking Account